Apply to the Transformative Studies Program

 Non-refundable $65 Application Fee.

-Degree Requirement: A master's degree (or the equivalent) from an accredited college or university.
+Degree Requirement: A master's degree from an accredited college or university.

 Transcripts: Official transcripts from all accredited academic institutions attended within the United States.
 Transcripts must arrive in their official, sealed envelopes.